mattischrome/console-blog/content/posts/south-america-trip-part-10/index.md

 La Paz is pretty much crammed with market stalls all along the streets.
 As with most South American capitals, the old jostles with the new, the rich with the poor.
 We had been warned that La Paz was dangerous but I saw little that worried me.
 I also went with Jerry to the contemporary art museum, which was fun, though the art seemed to be more surreal than contemporary.
 That said, there were some tempting pieces for sale and had I been on sabbatical I probably would have bought one.
 Again, something to do next time around.

 For new year’s eve, we returned to Sol y Luna and partied with the Dutch until well past midnight.
 I had a good old dance (one of only a few times that I did on the whole tour, to my shame) and really enjoyed myself.
 I got up too late for the hotel breakfast (as did everybody else) and so we went looking for food elsewhere.
-It took a while to find a place that was actually open (so much so we ended up back at the same place for dinner later on in the day) and we settled in for various sandwiches and in my case a virtuous bowl of meusli and fruit yoghurt[^2].
+It took a while to find a place that was actually open (so much so we ended up back at the same place for dinner later on in the day) and we settled in for various sandwiches and in my case a virtuous bowl of meusli and fruit yoghurt.{{% sidenote "sn-2" %}}Not *too* virtuous, you can just about make out the enormous cup of coffee in the background!{{% /sidenote %}}

 ![](../../assets/images/south_america/part_10/14.jpg)